panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 The just created promise is in a *pending* state.
 The promise maintains the *pending* state as long as the asynchronous operation behind is in progress.

-Then, depending on the asynchronous operation completion, the promise state changes to either:
+Then, depending on how the asynchronous operation completes, the promise state changes to either:

 A) *fulfilled* (when the async operation completed successfully)